mnugent04/ProjectC/README.md

 3. The Impact of Unpredictable Gas Prices on Household Budgets
    * How fluctuating gas prices can significantly affect monthly budgets and financial stability for California households.

+## Extra Credit
+In class, I was given feedback about my graphs for gas and housing.
+I had not realized the points had been plotted incorrectly making the data visualization confusing and ugly.
+I fixed this problem by making sure the data was plotted monthly, instead of 12 points being plotted on the same year.
+This made my graphs look much smoother and made them more visually appealing.